 Navigating around, I passed some arches..

-And stumbled on other scenes that I found interesting:
+And stumbled on many other scenes that I found interesting:

 That's for the what-I-saw part.
-As of what I created...
-As I said, the local cycling scene was inspiring, and I ended up making artworks made out of discarded bike tires.
+As for what I created...
+As I said, the local cycling scene was inspiring — I was amazed at how the bikes form an integral part of the city, so I decided to make the city out of bikes; particularly, out of locally sourced discarded bike tires.

-On the end note, I really enjoyed the discussions I had with locals, whether it was about the positive highlights of the country or the issues it faces.
-Immigration, nationalism, and complicated history...
+On the end note, I really enjoyed the discussions I had with locals; whether it was about the positive highlights of the country or the issues it faces, like immigration, nationalism, and complicated history.
 Topics that often spark beefy debates across the planet these days; unfortunately, most of the time without arguments supporting more than one point of view.
-Here, however, having an open-minded insight from people who deal with it first-hand was refreshing and eye-opening.
+Here, however, having insight from people who deal with it first-hand was refreshing and eye-opening.
+The open-mindedness and friendliness of the people I encountered there were really moving.
 Last but not least, the food here was better and surprisingly cheaper than in the UK.
-Good times, indeed.
+Wonderful times, indeed.

 If you liked this post, visit my blog archives for more stories.
 Thanks for reading!